ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 #### 3.7.0

-* Template based push Notifications
+* Template based Push Notifications

    Add the template based oush variables in the `MFPPushNotificationOptions`